Send your enquiry.

-Have you been accused of fraud, money laundering or another financial crime in England or Wales?
+Have you been accused of financial crime in England or Wales?
 Contact our fraud and financial crime solicitors.
 We are highly experienced defence lawyers with specialist expertise in fraud and financial crimes.
 We know how to get a positive outcome in your case.

 Call us on 0333 009 6275.
 We are available to take your call 24 hours a day, 7 days a week.